 But this is a Hallmark movie, so we're not surprised when the two fall in love and extend their relationship beyond the holiday season.
 (I hope I didn't just spoil the movie for anyone.)

 What really sets this film apart is that the female lead is Jewish, which means the guy (yes, Joey Lawrence) has some funny scenes where he pretends to be a member of the tribe to fit in with her family.
-His Hebrew blessing while attempting to light the Hanukah candles is comedy gold.
+His Hebrew blessing while attempting to light the Hanukkah candles is comedy gold.
 To quote the inimitable Lawrence himself: Whoa.